awgeezrick/CS109a_finalproject_group20/README.md

 **“How do I generate a desirable playlist for a listener?”**

 More specifically, the project seeks to answer the above question given a context consisting of one or many songs provided by the user.
-The result is a playlist of 20 songs that are similar to the song(s) provided by the user.
-The recommendations are primarily based on preferences from other users measured by other users’ playlists.
+The result is a playlist that are similar to the song(s) provided by the user.
+These recommendations may be drawn from similar user behavior (collaborative filtering) or from similar song features (content filtering).

 ### Data Structure
 #### Database